Micah 3:5-8

 When prophecy is driven by appetite instead of truth, God brings silence; when the Spirit fills a servant, truth is spoken with courage and clarity.

-7 The seers shall be disappointed, and the diviners confounded.
-Yes, they shall all cover their lips; for there is no answer from God.”
+7 Then the seers will be ashamed and the diviners will be disgraced.
+They will all cover their mouths because there is no answer from God.”

-8 But as for me, I am full of power by Yahweh’s Spirit, and of judgment, and of might, to declare to Jacob his disobedience, and to Israel his sin.
+8 As for me, however, I am filled with power by the Spirit of the LORD, with justice and courage, to declare to Jacob his transgression and to Israel his sin.

 When prophecy is driven by appetite instead of truth, God brings silence; when the Spirit fills a servant, truth is spoken with courage and clarity.